Quality of Life

 In addition to early childhood education in day care centres, the diverse educational offers range from general educational and vocational schools to music schools, special schools, adult education centres and universities.
 That variety, but also the connectivity of the educational system in Saxony-Anhalt equally offers everyone the chance of a good education and the opportunity to acquire a suitable educational qualification corresponding to their own specific achievement potentials, abilities and interests.

 Saxony-Anhalt has an impressive cultural landscape.
-Four of the 36 UNESCO World Heritage Sites existing in Germany are located in Saxony-Anhalt.
-The Bauhaus in Dessau, the Luther Memorials in Wittenberg and Eisleben, the Old Town in Quedlinburg as well as the Dessau-Wörlitz Garden Kingdom have been designated World Cultural Heritage Sites.
+Five of the 36 UNESCO World Heritage Sites existing in Germany are located in Saxony-Anhalt.
+The Bauhaus in Dessau, the Luther Memorials in Wittenberg and Eisleben, the Old Town in Quedlinburg, the Naumburg Cathedral as well as the Dessau-Wörlitz Garden Kingdom have been designated World Cultural Heritage Sites.

 There are also numerous other significant cultural assets in Saxony-Anhalt.
 Our federal state assumes an outstanding position in Germany with its over 60,000 architectural art history and archaeological monuments.
 Among other cultural assets, the Romanesque Road features a journey of discovery in the German Middle Ages with fortresses, castles, cathedrals and churches embedded in the countryside.
 It is considered to be particularly worth seeing from a cultural and touristic point of view.